 Pre-Condition

-Patient Eve Everywoman is scheduled to meet with her primary care provider on a monthly basis to assess her health and prevent future complications.
-Today is Eve Everywoman’s first visit to Primary Care Physician Dr. Patricia Primary since her minor stroke occurrence and her discharge from hospital.
+Patient Eve Everywoman is scheduled to meet with her primary care provider on a regular basis to assess her health and prevent future complications.
+Today is Eve Everywoman’s first visit to Primary Care Physician Dr. Patricia Primary since her stroke occurrence and her discharge from hospital.
 Her primary care provider had been copied on the hospital discharge summary (ID1) and the care plan (ID2).

 Description of Encounter

-Primary Care Physician Dr. Patricia Primary reviews patient Eve Everywoman’s hospital discharge summary and care plan, and reviews the assessments and progress notes made over the last four weeks (ID11, 12, 13).
+Primary Care Physician Dr. Patricia Primary reviews patient Eve Everywoman’s hospital discharge summary and most recent care plan, and reviews the assessments and progress notes made over the last four weeks (ID11, 12, 13) as well as the blood pressure recordings made by Eve.
 Dr. Patricia Primary notices that one of Eve Everywoman’s goals is weight management.
 Dr. Patricia Primary congratulates Eve Everywoman on her weight loss over the last four weeks and also discusses the advantages of diet along with her exercise.
 She gains the approval of Eve Everywoman’s to meet with a registered dietician to consult on diet along with her exercise.

 Post Condition

-After patient Eve Everywoman leaves the office, Primary Care Physician Dr. Patricia Primary takes a few minutes to update the care plan (ID14) and dictate progress notes (ID15), and copies the home care nurse on these.
+After patient Eve Everywoman leaves the office, Primary Care Physician Dr. Patricia Primary takes a few minutes to update the care plan (ID14) and record (dication or typing) progress notes (ID15), and copies the home care nurse on these.
 A week after Eve Everywoman’s appointment with Dr. Patricia Primary, Home Health Nurse Nancy Nightingale visits Eve Everywoman.
 Nancy Nightingale again accesses the care plan (ID14) and reviews the updates and progress notes (ID15) from the appointment with Primary Care Physician Dr. Patricia Primary.
 Nancy Nightingale notices that Dr. Patricia Primary advised Eve Everywoman to consult with a Dietician and asks Eve Everywoman if she needs any help scheduling that appointment.
 She adds notes to the care plan (ID16).
+(Note: usually a physician would send some kind of referral letter in association with the referral or notify the nurse to do that if the nurse and physician are in a multidisciplinary team.)

 Encounter E: Dietician Visit